promregator/promregator/docs/outbound-authentication.md

 * `client_secret` (mandatory): specifies the client secret which shall be used when authenticating at the OAuth2 server.
 * `scope` (optional): specifies the scopes which shall be requested from the OAuth2 server during the call.
 If not specified, an empty string is assumed, which will suppress a dedicated request of scopes.
 Usually, OAuth2 servers then provide a JWT, which contains all scopes allowed for the set of credentials provided.

 Note that specifying the secret plain-text in the configuration file is highly discouraged due to security reasons.
-For an alternative solution, please refer to this page. !!TODO!!
+For an alternative solution, please refer to [this page](./passwords-in-config.md).

 An example of a authentication configuration using basic authentication looks like this: